Alexberni/YoutubeClone/README.md

 # Improvements

-This is just a learning project but, if u can make it better, you can add some security (hashing password,...) or change the streaming cause it bugs a lot.
+This is just a learning project.